Chance093/blog/HOW_TO_MANAGE_SSH_KEYS.md

 ## Clone Your Repo

 This is where our config will start to make sense.
-When you usually clone your repo to your machine locally, you can just copy the ssh URL.
+When you usually clone your repo to your machine locally, you can just copy the SSH URL.
 Well now we have to change up the URL just a bit.

-Below are examples of each part of the config, and how you would clone a repo for each ssh key:
+Below are examples of each part of the config, and how you would clone a repo for each SSH key:

-1. Personal ssh key (GitHub)
+1. Personal SSH key (GitHub)

 > Config:
 > ```conf